 If you or your business has been attacked and defamed online, the Northeast Ohio-based Internet defamation removal lawyers of Minc, LLC will fight for you.
 At Minc, LLC, we are confident in our ability to permanently remove defamatory and false posts, and boast a high success rate (all for a flat fee).
-To schedule a free confidential consultation, give us a call at (216) 373-7706, or make an appointment online.
+To schedule a free confidential consultation, give us a call at (216) 373-7706, or make an appointment online by filling out our online contact form.
 We want to restore your reputation.

 Defamation Law Fact: A 2014 infographic by MineWhat.com found that roughly 81% of consumers conduct online research before purchasing goods or entering into a business relationship.

 Issues With ReviewsTalk.com’s User-Generated Content and Reviews

 Online review platforms are often created with good intentions, providing a valuable service to consumers and clients.
 With the evolution of technology and expansion of the digital world, it was inevitable that at some point, such platforms would be used as a voice and tool for malicious users.

 Lofty website ideals, purposes, and messages are rarely realized on Internet review platforms, due to a combination of several factors, including the inherent nature of the Internet, coupled with inadequate site policies and regulations.

 However, ideals can often fall short, producing a reality that is far different than what was originally envisioned, offering little protection for injured and defamed parties.